-Program Name: BUILDING CONSTRUCTION SOC CODE: 47-2000 Total Training 660 HOURS ETPL CODE: 46040112390000 Time: 17.6 weeks Educational and Occupational At the end of the training, the trainee should be able to perform basic skills and be prepared for Objectives successful entry-level employment in target occupations associated with carpentry, plumbing, electrical and other general construction, or maintenance trades.
-Pre-requisites: Trainees who do not possess a High School Diploma or GED must pass a Comprehensive Adult Student Assessment System (CASAS) test.
-Trainees must Read, Write and Speak in English.
-In addition, trainee must pass a drug test.
-Physical Abilities Required: Trainees must be able to lift at least 40 lbs., crawl, clin nb, reach, bend, a nd stoop.
-Graduation Requirement: MC3 Certification/OSHA 10/First Aid/CPR/AED Cert tificate.
-Pass all e xams.
-MC3 is part of the hybrid learning system at the CHD ASET Centers.

-PROGRAM CODURSE OUTLINE BASIC BUILDING CONSTRUCTION COURSE DESCRIPTION: Clock Hours MC3 Apprentice Readiness Program Class (hybrid and hands-on) /OSHA 10 Certification/ First Aid/CPR/AED Certification 105 Safety on the Job: Identifying and using safety devices and equipment, maintain proper workplace behavior, identifying potential hazards and completing safety inspection documentation.
-15 Remedial Math: Performing all Mathematics skills from addition through percent, cost and time estimation.
-40 Measuring: Identifying and using various measurement devices associated with the trades.
-40 Blueprint Reading: Reading and following the detail instructions of shop and construction blueprints.
-37 Tools: Identifying.
-Setting up and safely using various hand, power and special tools associated with trades.
-25 Building Construction: Keeping accurate records.
+BUILDING CONSTRUCTION Program Name: SOC Code 47-2000 Total Training 320 HOURS 8 WEEKS ETPL Code: 46040112390000 Time: At the end of the training, the trainee should be able to perform basic skills and be Educational and prepared for successful entry-level employment in target occupations associated with Occupational Objectives: carpentry, plumbing, electrical, and other general construction, or maintenance trades.
+Pre-requisites: All prospective students will take a Reading Assessment Test and pass with a scale score of 224 or higher to be eligible to enroll in their chosen course.
+They must pass a drug test.
+Physical Abilities Trainees must be able lift at least 50 lbs., crawl, climb, reach, bend, and stoop.
+Required: Graduation MC3 Certification/OSHA Certification/First Aid Certification/Pass all Exams.
+MC3 is Requirement: part of the hybrid learning system at CHD.
+PROGRAM COURSE OUTLINE: Clock Course Segment and Description: Hours MC3 Apprentice Readiness Program: Construction Industry Awareness; Construction Trades Awareness; Construction Health & Safety, OSHA 10, identify and use safety devices and equipment, maintain proper workplace behavior, student identifies potential hazards, completing safety inspection documentation and 50 earn First Aid/CPR.
+Basic Construction Math: Performing all mathematics skills from addition through percent, cost, and time 40 estimation.
+Introduction to Blueprint Reading: Reading and following the detail instructions of shop and construction 8 blueprints.
+Tools and materials awareness: Identifying.
+Setting up and safely using various hand, power and special 8 tools associated with trades.
+Use measuring tools and materials awareness.
+10 Green Construction: Discussion around sustainability and green building.
+Instructor will include topics such as weatherization, solar, wind, and how they are used together in a home or a commercial building.
+Financial Literacy: Financial literacy is an inter-active unit where the student will learn budgeting and create 4 theirown budget, understand budgeting, credit reports, and strategies for savings and debt management.
+Building Construction: Keeping accurate records.
 Performing cleaning schedules and unscheduled maintenance.
-Learn to inspect and repair existing interior and exterior walls, floors, ceilings, doors, windows, safety systems, electrical systems, and plumbing fixtures in residential and commercial buildings.
+Learn to inspect and repair existing interior and exterior walls, floors, ceilings, doors, windows, 36 safety systems, electrical systems, and plumbing fixtures in residential and commercial buildings.
 Solar and weatherization instruction.
-44 Carpentry: Selecting proper materials, troubleshooting problems, and performing repairs, calculating cost and time efficient installations associated with basic woodworking, roofing, drywall, finished carpentry, residential and commercial building components, and all green related methods. nt 90 Plumbing: Selecting proper material, troubleshooting problems, and performing repairs, calculating cost and time efficient installations associated with indoor and outdoor plumbing systems, and all green related methods.
-90 Electrical Works: Selecting proper material, seeking out problems and performing repairs, practicing cost and time efficient installations associated with indoor and outdoor electrical devices and wiring systems, and all green related method ls.
-90 Green Technology: Distance learning online classroom in Installation Basic Training in Photovoltaic Residential Solar featuring Safety, Basics, Solar 101, Electricity Basics and Customer Service.
-Class also includes basic weatherization training and methods for checking business and homes leaks.
-90 Job Seeking and Retention Skills: Locating and applying for job opportunities; setting up and handling job interviews; on-the-job social skills and handling employer expectations.
-24 TOTAL CLOCK HOURS 660
+Tool identification and of the tools for the right job.
+Carpentry: Selecting proper materials, troubleshooting problems, and performing repairs, calculating cost and timeefficient installations associated with basic woodworking, roofing, drywall, finished carpentry, 36 residential and commercial building components, and all green related methods.
+Plumbing: Selecting proper material, troubleshooting problems, and performing repairs, calculating cost and time efficient installations associated with indoor and outdoor plumbing systems, and all green related 36 methods.
+Electrical Works: Selecting proper material, seeking out problems and performing repairs, practicing cost and time efficient installations associated with indoor and outdoor electrical devices and wiring systems.
+36 and all green related methods.
+Job Seeking and Retention Skills: Locating and applying for job opportunities; setting up and handling 16 job interviews; on-the-job social skills and handling employer expectations.
+Occupational skills training: This unit is hands-on jobsite experience.
+40 TOTAL CLOCK HOURS 320